lastweek/lastweek.github.io/docs/financial/stock.md

 I'm truly amazed and grateful for so many great CREATORS out there sharing their knowledges and deep insights.

+I start seriously review data behind stocks because I don't want to take bets and make pure guess.
+But being able to reason the data does not give me the power to predict market, it only makes me feel more confident to make choices - right or wrong, both are fine.

 ## Indicators

 !!! important inline end
-    Trade what you see, not what you think
+    Trade what you see, not what you think.
+    Avoid confirmation bias.

 TODO:
 1. Catagorize by purposes.